inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 I tried my best in code style, I don't know if I need to clarify something about it.

 I created a config file temporary, for containing some useful data.
 It will be removed on stage of containerization.

+Unit tests:
+I created a mock test client for my application and implemented two unit tests.
+First one checks for a  success response for current time request.
+Second one validates current time, compare it to current time on system within a 5 seconds range.